Frequently Asked Questions

 It’s not possible to submit images from other shoots – they need to be shot specifically for this (you’ll hold a sign with today’s date).

-Providing test shots is not required, but we won’t be able to decide if we can offer you work until we have the test shots from you.
+You can choose not to provide test shots, but we won’t be able to decide if we can offer you work.

 We get a lot of models applying for work at femalephotofun.com, and we’re not able to offer work to everyone.
 We only shoot models who fit our “paradigm” requirements so to increase your chance of being chosen, follow these tips: